Supergiovane/node-red-contrib-knx-ultimate/README.md

 ## The most popular KNX node for Node-RED

-KNX Ultimate is the most advanced KNX integration for Node-RED, providing secure KNX/IP communication, routing, ETS project import, Philips Hue, Matter Controller and Matter Bridge (control matter device via KNX and expose KNX GA via Matter), MQTT, diagnostics, virtual devices, and powerful automation nodes.
-Build professional, reliable, and scalable smart home and building automation projects with minimal effort.
+KNX Ultimate is the most advanced KNX integration for Node-RED, providing secure KNX/IP communication, routing, ETS project import, ETS diagnostics, virtual devices, and powerful automation nodes.
+Build professional, reliable, and scalable smart home and building automation projects with minimal effort. ù

-**KNX Utility** brings eleven functions into one palette node: Alerter, AutoResponder, DateTime, WatchDog, GlobalContext, Logger, Staircase, Garage, SceneController, LoadControl and Home Assistant Translator.
-Select a function to get its editor, icon and ports; KNX Device remains the main node.
-Home Assistant Translator converts message values to booleans without requiring a KNX gateway.
-Existing dedicated nodes continue to work.
-The migration button converts all compatible nodes in every flow and subflow, preserving IDs, settings, connections, saved scenes and values.
-Before KNX or HUE conversion, the browser automatically starts downloading a dated JSON backup of all current editor flows using the standard Node-RED export format, without declared credentials.
-Conversion supports a single Undo and waits for you to Deploy.
-See the [KNX Utility guide](https://supergiovane.github.io/node-red-contrib-knx-ultimate/wiki/KNX-Utility), localized node help and the [example flow with all eleven functions](examples/KNX%20Utility%20-%20All%20functions.json).

-When the editor opens, a migration reminder appears only if its flows or subflows contain legacy HUE or KNX utility nodes.
-It shows a migration button for each family present; **Later** dismisses the reminder for the current editor session.
-Existing nodes continue to work, and each migration keeps its backup, confirmation and manual Deploy steps.

-Starting with **7.1.1**, HUE and Matter nodes are hidden from the palette.
-All their runtimes, configuration nodes and dependencies remain included, so existing flows can still be edited and deployed.

-**KNX Viewer** opens a simple ETS-style list of group address state changes, with time, telegram type (Read, Write, Response), source, GA, name, DPT, previous value and new value.
-Read requests are also recorded, without changing the last known GA value.
-Search the history or pause the live view; the node keeps recording to local files and retains the last 24 hours across Node-RED restarts.
-See the [KNX Viewer guide](https://supergiovane.github.io/node-red-contrib-knx-ultimate/wiki/knxUltimateViewer).

-The AI assistant is available in the standalone [Cerebrum Ultimate](https://github.com/Supergiovane/node-red-contrib-cerebrum-ultimate) package, with KNX Ultimate as an optional compatible integration.
-Since **7.1.1**, the legacy `knxUltimateAI` and `knxUltimateAIHomeAssistant` nodes and their web dashboard are included again for compatibility with existing flows.
-The nodes are hidden from the palette; existing configurations and saved AI data remain supported.
-Migration to standalone Cerebrum Ultimate is optional and there is no automatic conversion.
+You can optionally increase the power of KNX, by installing node-red-contrig-hue-ultimate for Philips Hue and installing node-red-contrig-matter-ultimate form Matter Controller and Matter Bridge (control matter device via KNX and expose KNX GA via Matter).
+These optional nodes will detect KNX-Ultimate and seamlessy integrate with KNX, without further configurations.

 <br/>
 <br/>